pagarevijayy/pagarevijayy/README.md

 A high agency contributor who likes to own the systems/processes/products end-to-end.
 Agile, dependable individual who takes ownership, learns fast and is a resourceful team player.
 Good at organizational skills and paying attention to detail.
 Have assumed leadership responsibilities in the past.

-Ex fin-tech, education.
+Have worked in Data Analytics, Fin-tech, and Education Startups.
 Feel free to drop a message or a simple Hii! :)

 Open for opportunities.